by Amanda Norcross

 There is one king bed in the master and one queen bed in the second and third rooms with the addition of a sleeper sofa in the living area.
 This three-bedroom suite can accommodate up to eight guests.
 These units have two or three bathrooms.

 The resort has three lagoon-like swimming pools grouped in one area and known as The Springs.
 One pool features zero-entry access, a play area designed for kids.
-Covered cabanas are available to rent; costs vary by day of the week/time of the year, but typically start around $50 per day.
+Covered cabanas are available to rent; costs vary by day of the week/time of the year.

 Families can (and should) take advantage of the hotel's location on Lake Austin.
 You can rent a paddleboat or kayak, or go fishing (either on a boat or on the dock); additional fees apply.